Scorpion Research Laboratory Facilities

 Microptics area

-A Microptics™ ML1000 system, recently installed in the Scorpion Research Laboratory, allows digital photomicrography of dry and wet (ethanol submerged) as well as large to small specimens under visible and long-wave ultraviolet light (the latter exploiting the fluorescence property of the scorpion epicuticle).
-Using AutoMontage™ software, multiple images taken at different, but overlapping spatial planes can be combined through superimposition to circumvent problems with reduced depth-of-field and achieve completely in-focus images.
+A Microptics™ ML1000 system, in the Arachnology Lab, allows digital photomicrography of dry and wet (ethanol submerged) as well as large to small specimens under visible and long-wave ultraviolet light (the latter exploiting the fluorescence property of the scorpion epicuticle).

 scorpion carapace scorpion chela